-The majority of NH Community Technical College - Claremont undergrads use financial aid to finance their education.
-In 2021, 0 of the 1,009 undergrads enrolled received financial aid.
+In 2022, 0 of the 1,009 undergrads enrolled received financial aid.

-|Most Common Loans for NH Community Technical College - Claremont Students|
+|Most Common Loans for River Valley Community College Students|

 Most students take out institutional or government loans, because they tend to have lower interest rates and more flexible repayment options than private loans.
 Loans from the federal government can be subsidized or unsubsidized.
 Subsidized loans do not accrue interest during school, while unsubsidized loans begin accruing interest at the time the loan is issued.
 If students do no qualify for enough federal loans to cover the cost of tuition, some take out private loans.
 Parents can also take out ParentPLUS loans, which are government loans for parents who are helping their children pay for college.

 The Free Application for Federal Student Aid (FAFSA) helps colleges determine how much financial need students and their familes have, so they can offer a financial aid package that meets, or come close to meeting, their need.
 For more information on River Valley Community College financial aid, keep reading, or visit their financial aid website.